joaovitorbogo/Flexget-Customize/README.md

 ![Main Application Window](https://i.imgur.com/VZNuckz.png)

 *   **Run (Button):** Executes the `flexget execute` command.
+    *   It will find and forcibly terminate any running `flexget.exe` process on your system.
     *   It operates in the same directory as your saved `config.yml` file.
     *   **Important:** The application interface will freeze while the command is running.
 The mouse cursor will change to an hourglass to indicate it is busy.
     *   The output will appear in the panels below in real-time.
-*   **Kill Process (Button):** This is an emergency button.
-It will find and forcibly terminate any running `flexget.exe` process on your system.
-Use this if the `Run` command gets stuck or takes too long.
 *   **Output Panels:**
     *   **Accepted:** Displays all output lines containing the word "ACCEPTED".
     *   **Rejected:** Displays all output lines containing the word "REJECTED".